History of Vancouver: World War II

 In 1942, a few months after the Japanese attacked Pearl Harbor, Japanese Canadians were interned from the West Coast.
 The Americans did the same with their citizens of Japanese ancestry.
 Canadians of Japanese descent were placed into holding areas such as the barns at Hastings Park and then interned in camps in the interior by the federal government which invoked the War Measures Act.

 Due to the fear of bombing and of poison gas attacks, a blackout was imposed on the West Coast in 1942 and schoolchildren and others were issued gas masks.
 Japan did indeed attack the West Coast.
-A Japanese submarine shelled Estevan Point Lighthouse, Japanese soldiers invaded and held an island in Alaska and Japanese balloon bombs (Fire balloon) were floated across the Pacific Ocean on air currents to wreak their havoc on the forests and citizens of Canada and the USA.
-Locally these balloon bombs landed as close to Vancouver as Point Roberts, but their existence was kept a secret until very late in the war.
+A Japanese submarine shelled the Estevan Point Lighthouse, Japanese soldiers invaded and held an island in Alaska and Japanese balloon bombs (fire balloons) were floated across the Pacific Ocean on air currents to wreak their havoc on the forests and citizens of Canada and the US.
+Locally these balloon bombs landed as close to Vancouver as Point Roberts, but their existence was kept secret until very late in the war.